mingdom/omninmo/docs/datamodel.md

 ## Best Practices

-1. **Use Exposure-Based Metrics**: Always use exposure-based metrics instead of value-based metrics.
+1. **Separate Value from Exposure**: Understand the difference between market value (the actual worth of a position) and market exposure (the amount of money exposed to market movements).

+2. **Use Appropriate Metrics**: Use market value for portfolio valuation and market exposure for risk assessment.

-2. **Calculate Weight On-the-Fly**: Weight is a derived property that depends on both the position's market value and the portfolio's total exposure.
+3. **Calculate Weight On-the-Fly**: Weight is a derived property that depends on both the position's market value and the portfolio's total exposure.
 Calculate it on the fly using the `calculate_position_weight` function.

-3. **Handle Cash Separately**: Cash has zero market exposure and should be tracked separately from market exposure.
+4. **Handle Cash Separately**: Cash has zero market exposure and should be tracked separately from market exposure.

-4. **Use Consistent Naming**: Use consistent field names across the codebase to avoid confusion.
+5. **Use Consistent Naming**: Use consistent field names across the codebase to avoid confusion.

-5. **Document Deprecated Fields**: Clearly document deprecated fields and their replacements to help with the transition.
+6. **Document Deprecated Fields**: Clearly document deprecated fields and their replacements to help with the transition.

 ## Future Considerations